ZSHenChan/Forkify-Demo/README.md

 # forkify project - By Zhen

-This project is for demo only.
+This project focus on javascript!

 live url: https://main--forkify-zhen.netlify.app/